HPC-cloud-burst-with-ray/paper-reproduce/README.md

 The second workload we provide is the called the image transmission, aiming to simulate the ML inference workloads, which is basically transforming the input images using pytorch.

+For each of the workload, we have two subcases (in total 4 experiments):

+- The data is ready in HPC nodes, but not synced to cloud ndoes (too time-consumping to transfer all of them)
+- The data is ready in AWS S3, both HPC and cloud nodes should download from S3

 Let's get started!

 #### Parameter Server